ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 responds with an Error message.
 Otherwise, processing continues as follows based on the type of message.

-When a QueryRequest message is received, the Agent responds with a QueryResponse message if all fields were understood, or an Error message if any error was encountered.

-If the TEEP Agent requires attesting the TAM, the TEEP Agent MUST send the Error Message with the error code ERR_ATTESTATION_REQUIRED supplying the supported-freshness-mechanisms or the challenge-tam.

 When an Update message is received, the Agent attempts to unlink any SUIT manifests listed in the unneeded-manifest-list field of the message, and responds with an Error message if any error was encountered.